 The foundation of your home might be constructed of any one of several materials, and the type of foundation can vary, too.
 The foundation a home builder will use will depend on a variety of factors including the type of soil under the house, the geographical location of the home, and the size of the structure.

 Today, the majority of houses are built with a raised perimeter foundation that helps provide support for load-bearing walls and the home’s floors.
 Some houses are built on a large concrete slab that is the base of the home, as well as the ground floor of the structure.

-In some cases, a home may also feature a traditional pier-style foundation with such foundations being the most common in older homes.
-Interestingly, some homes actually feature multiple styles of foundations, but most homes will feature one of three distinct styles when made of concrete:
+In some cases, a home may also feature a traditional pier and beam foundation with such foundations being the most common in older homes.
+Interestingly, some homes actually feature multiple styles of foundations.

-In warm climates, the foundation is often an “all in one” style of foundation where the foundation, the slab, and the footing (that’s the bottom part of the foundation that provides support) are all one unit.
+In warm climates, like Dallas-Fort Worth, the foundation is often an “all in one” style of foundation where the foundation, slab, and the footing or the bottom part of the foundation that provides support, are all one unit.

-Alternatively, the foundation may feature a conventional perimeter foundation where the construction crew pours a concrete wall that is supported by concrete footing (remember, the footing is the bottom of the foundation).
+Alternatively, the foundation may feature a conventional perimeter foundation, where the construction crew poured a concrete wall that is supported by concrete footing.
 Each of these types of foundations is reinforced with steel rods known as rebar.

 For areas where rain and flooding are common, as well as areas near the coast, raised foundations help protect the home from water damage.
 However, these foundations do require careful planning because they must support a significant amount of weight.